msantos/epcap/README.md

             PFRING=/home/user/pfring make

-        As a result epcap binary will be linked with the following flags: -static -lpfring -lpthread

         To complete the configuration you need to set up the cluster_id option.
         The value of the cluster_id option is integer and should be in range between 0 and 255.